Macrometacorp/docs/docs/c8ql/tutorial/import-and-merge.md

 ]
 ```

-We can use the _traits_ array together with the `DOCUMENT()` function to use the elements as document keys and look up them up in the _Traits_ collection:
+You can use the _traits_ array together with the `DOCUMENT()` function to use the elements as document keys and look up them up in the _Traits_ collection:

 ```js
 FOR c IN Characters
     RETURN DOCUMENT("Traits", c.traits)
 ```

+The results return a Trait document with all fields for each trait for each character.
+Here is part of the first one:

 ```json
 [